-The fall season in Amsterdam is absolutely magical.
-The trees lining the canals start changing colours, leaves are blowing around, and the air has a crispness to it that makes you want to walk for hours.
+The fall season in Amsterdam is absolutely magical and as an Amsterdam local who has seen all seasons, I can honestly say it is one of the BEST times to visit the city.
+The trees lining the canals start changing colors, leaves are blowing around, and the air has a crispness to it that makes you want to walk for hours.

 The summer months in Amsterdam often welcome a ton of tourists and by the fall season, these numbers tend to dwindle.
 This is great because you can enjoy attractions with fewer people and find lower prices on accommodation and flights.
-Not only this, but there are also some really cool annual events that happen in Amsterdam in autumn that you do not want to miss.
+Not only this but there are also some really cool annual events that happen in Amsterdam in autumn that you do not want to miss.

 A visit to Amsterdam in the fall is worth it for a bunch of different reasons.
 Keep reading to find out everything about Amsterdam in autumn from the weather to events to things to do!

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.)

 In This Post